Helm chart components allow you to deploy any helm from a public or connected repo. Please refer to the Helm reference for full configuration options.

 For now, we do not support reading values files from disk.
 If this is something that would make your configuration easier, let us know!

-The managed sandboxes for aws-eks ship with standard Helm components + DNS zones to solve for common use cases, such as exposing a public or private https service.
+The aws-eks managed sandbox ships with standard Helm components + DNS zones to solve for common use cases, such as exposing a public or private https service.
 This includes:

 The sandboxes are open source and can be customized, if these components do not work for your application.